csc-training/nomad-school-paphos/docs/01-parallel-programming.md

     - GPU partition has ~50 times more performance
 - Currently, two players in the market: NVIDIA and AMD

+# When to use GPUs ?

+- Even though theoretical peak performance of GPUs is very high, many applications can reach only small proportion of it
+- Programming effort might be considerable if application does not yet support GPUs
+    - Still, GPUs are here to stay
+- One should always measure how much GPUs speed up the time to solution
+    - For fair comparison one should measure full GPU nodes vs. full CPU nodes
+    - If application supports only single GPU, GPU vs. single multicore CPU is ok
+- In LUMI, GPU node is more energy efficient when speedup is 4-5

 # CPU vs GPU
 <div class=column>
 **CPU**